Malaknourr/Fractional-Calculator/README.md

-# A Fraction claculator that was made also for Integers
+# A Fractional claculator that was made also for Integer Numbers .
-## Author : Malak Nour-Elhussien
+### Date : March 2024